Mount Etna in Sicily is many things, amongst them one of the most active volcanoes in the world.

 On 3 December 2015, there was an eruption that led to a lava fountain that reached 1km (3,300 ft) in height!

 There were areas of ice and snow to cross but these were easily manageable.
 We were down to the lower craters pretty quickly.

 7. The Lower Craters of Mount Etna

 Equally as fascinating and easier to traverse around, the lower craters are from recent eruptions.
 The path is much thinner here as you follow the rim, with steep drops on either side.

 From here you will continue the hike all the way down to the cable car station before boarding to go back to Sapienza Refuge.

 The Experience of Climbing Mount Etna

-If you are visiting Sicily you must go to Mount Etna.
+If you are visiting Italy and have Sicily on your itinerary, you must go to Mount Etna.
 Even if you only go to Sapienza Refuge for a day tour and take a mini-hike up the crater that is literally next to the car park, do it.